-Milwaukee, located on the south-western shore of Lake Michigan, is the largest city in the state of Wisconsin.
+Milwaukee, located on the south-western shore of Lake Michigan, is the largest city in the state of Wisconsin in the USA..
 It has a population of around 600,000 residing within an area of 251.7 km2

 The city has a rich history of vibrant local industries based on fur trapping, manufacturing and food and beverage production.
 The city also has immutable ties with water.
 The name ‘Milwaukee’ is Native American in origin and means ‘gather place near the waters’.

-For more information on Milwaukee’s work with water & sustainability see:
+For more information on Milwaukee and its work with water & sustainability see: